Inception V2 and V3 – Inception Network Versions

 Furthermore, there is also a complexity decrease when we use bigger convolutions like 5×5 as compared to 3×3.
 We can go further in terms of factorization i.e. that we can divide a 3×3 convolution into an asymmetric convolution of 1×3 then followed by a 3×1 convolution.
 This is equivalent to sliding a two-layer network with the same receptive field as in a 3×3 convolution but 33% cheaper than 3×3.
 This factorization does not work well for early layers when input dimensions are big but only when the input size mxm (m is between 12 and 20).
 According to the Inception V1 architecture, the auxiliary classifier improves the convergence of the network.
 They argue that it can help reduce the effect of the vanishing gradient problem in the deep networks by pushing the useful gradient to earlier layers (to reduce the loss).
 But, the authors of this paper found that this classifier didn’t improve the convergence very much early in the training.

 Architectural Changes in Inception V2:

 In the Inception V2 architecture.
 The 5×5 convolution is replaced by the two 3×3 convolutions.
-This also decreases computational time and thus increase computational speed because a 5×5 convolution is 2.78 more expensive than 3×3 convolution.
+This also decreases computational time and thus increases computational speed because a 5×5 convolution is 2.78 more expensive than a 3×3 convolution.
 So, Using two 3×3 layers instead of 5×5 increases the performance of architecture.